 The picture editorial crew (usually an assistant editor) are responsible for outputting materials for audio, which are a reference video (Quicktime) and OMFs (or AAFs) of the locked sequence.
 When you open (or import) an OMF file with Pro Tools, this is what you’ll see:

 At this point, you would normally import picture to check if the OMF is in sync and if the two match in length.
 In this example, we are skipping this step.

 One of the first tasks after opening an OMF/AAF is to “split it out,” which means each region needs to be moved to an appropriately labeled track.
 It’s a good idea to make duplicate tracks before moving anything (these can be made inactive and hidden).
 Splitting is important for organization and also to have each element (dialog, sound fx, music) totally isolated from each other.
 After splitting out this session (listening to regions to verify where each should go), you can see that all of the dialog is now on tracks labelled DIA, music on MX tracks, and sound fx on SFX:

 This is a pretty simple example, but it’s the same process with a bigger project.
 An OMF could be split into a template that already has dozens (or hundreds) of tracks, auxes, reverbs, output tracks, etc.

 It’s important to do the split accurately for a few reasons:

 - The sound editor(s) need the proper materials to work with.
-Often the work is divided between different sound editors (dialog editor, sound fx editor, music editor), so they may miss something if it’s not included in their tracks.
+Often the work is divided between different sound editors (dialog editor, sound fx editor, music editor), so they may miss some regions if the split as errors.